Conformal Structure of Autonomous Leray-Lions Equations in the Plane and Linearisation by Hodograph Transform: Complex gradient method

 On the other hand at those points $w$ for which $\nu(w)$ is not defined, which happens in particular for the $p$-Laplace equation at $w=0$, we can again argue as before to see that if $B$ is the set where $\nu$ is not defined, then $\vert f^{-1}(B)\vert=0$, and so $\nu(f(z))$ is well-defined for a.e. $z$ and we may let $\nu(z)=1/4$ in those cases.
-Thus we see that the complex gradient $f=u_z$ solves the (possibly degenerate) elliptic equation
+Thus we see that the complex gradient $f=u_z$ solves the $\R$-quasilinear Beltrami equation

 The equation is uniformly elliptic if and only if

 for all $w\in \C$.
 This holds if $\A$ is $\delta$-monotone on $N$.
 Otherwise, the equations is uniformly elliptic on relatively compact subsets if $\A$ is locally $\delta$-monotone.